-Perhaps you’ve seen one too many office memos or e-mails misusing pronouns and you’re wondering, “Why do people have difficulty with pronoun usage in English?”
+Perhaps you’ve seen one too many office memos or emails misusing pronouns and you’re wondering why people can't seem to use pronouns correctly.
 Or perhaps you’re one of those people who just know which pronoun to use, and you don’t understand what’s so hard about it.
 If so, count yourself very fortunate because English pronouns are pretty hard to master, mostly because there are several different kinds, and some of them are exactly alike while others are completely different.
-We’ll take a look at each type, how it’s used, and you can remember (or teach your co-workers to remember) them.

 The biggest problem people have with pronoun usage in English is choosing between subject and object pronouns.
 Luckily, if you are a native English speaker, it’s a pretty easy fix.
 How many times have you heard sentences like these and cringed?